kicksat/FlightSoftware/README.md

-This directory holds the flight code for the KickSat mothership
+This directory is the home of the flight software for the KickSat mothership